adityaraj95/BookSearch/README.md

 Find any book using its ISBN number.
 Only 13- numeric version of ISBN is allowed.

+The application makes call using the Rest API I made [here](https://github.com/adityaraj95/SpringBoot-MySQL-REST-API).
+If the result is not found then it makes a Google Book API call to fetch the result from Google.

 React is used along side JavaScript for Validation and Search process.

 ## How to install and run this project

+### Please set up the API made by me from [here](https://github.com/adityaraj95/SpringBoot-MySQL-REST-API)

+Follow the steps here(https://github.com/adityaraj95/SpringBoot-MySQL-REST-API/README.md) to initialize the back-end server.

 Clone / Download the project using the following command